Gatete-Bruno/lifinance-devops-challenge/README.md

      terraform apply
      ```

 5. **Kubernetes Setup**:
-   - Navigate to K8s-Bootstrap and then ensure you have setup the ssh keys as required,
+   - Navigate to K8s-Bootstrap and then ensure you have setup the ssh keys as required
      ```bash
     ansible-playbook -i hosts.init ping.yaml
     ansible-playbook -i hosts.init setup-kubernete-cluster